FEASTorg/CRUMBS/docs/linux-wire-install.md

 - CMake can't find linux_wire: verify the config files exist under your install prefix (search for linux_wireConfig.cmake) or use `-DCMAKE_PREFIX_PATH` to point to a build/install location.
 - Link errors referencing linux_wire symbols usually mean the package was not linked — confirm `target_link_libraries(... linux_wire::linux_wire)` is resolved by CMake.
 - If you get permission denied when opening /dev/i2c-\* use `sudo` or fix group/udev rules.
+- If using a Raspberry Pi, ensure I²C is enabled in `raspi-config` and the correct bus number is used (usually `/dev/i2c-1`).

 If you want, I can add a small script to the repo to help developers build & test linux-wire + CRUMBS locally using a consistent CMAKE_PREFIX_PATH workflow.